-With the masses of information out there I have teamed up with Motor Skill Learning who I have worked with for the last 18 months to deliver our amazing and varied lessons for children aged 3 – 7 year-old.
-During our lessons I have always adapted them to suit the children we are working with.
+With the masses of information out there I have teamed up with Motor Skill Learning who Coach My Sport has worked with for the last 18 months to deliver our amazing and varied lessons for children aged 3 – 7 year-old.
+During our lessons we have always adapted them to suit the children we are working with.

 With the latest information coming out that there might be a lockdown for an extended period and with social distancing I cannot see us starting the Coach My Sport sessions before September at The Dunblane Centre, schools or nurseries.